 Staff and A&P faculty members may also be nominated for Individual Impact and Customer Service awards for work that goes “above and beyond.”
 These are one-time stipends that are funded from departmental/college budgets, and they must be approved by the Provost’s Office.

-The Staff/A&P Faculty Individual Impact and Customer Service Awards criteria can be found here and the Employee Recognition Nomination Form can be downloaded here
+View the Staff/A&P Faculty Individual Impact and Customer Service Awards criteria and download the Employee Recognition Nomination Form.

 Human Resources (HR)